mkvtvseries/GDrive-X/README.md

    <li><u>education and research</u></li>
 </ul>

-<p>Fair use is not limited to the above and is to be considered on a case by case basis.
+<p><a href='https://en.wikipedia.org/wiki/Fair_use'>Fair Use</a> is not limited to the above and is to be considered on a case by case basis.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.</p>

 <b>Limitation of Liability</b>